-9.2.1.2.7 C{BOOT}
+8.2.1.2.6 C{BOOT}

-The LMR36006 requires a bootstrap capacitor connected between the BOOT pin and the SW pin.
+The LMR36510 requires a bootstrap capacitor connected between the BOOT pin and the SW pin.
 This capacitor stores energy that is used to supply the gate drivers for the power MOSFETs.
 A high-quality ceramic capacitor of 100 nF and at least 16 V is required.

 The VCC pin is the output of the internal LDO used to supply the control circuits of the regulator.
 This output requires a 1- μ F, 16-V ceramic capacitor connected from VCC to GND for proper operation.
-In general this output must not be loaded with any external circuitry.
-However, this output can be used to supply the pullup for the power-good function (see Power-Good Flag Output).
+In general, this output must not be loaded with any external circuitry.
+However, this output can be used to supply the pullup for the power-good function (see the Power-Good Flag Output section).
 A value in the range of 10 k Ω to 100 k Ω is a good choice in this case.
 The nominal output voltage on VCC is 5 V.

-9.2.1.2.9 C{FF} Selection
+8.2.1.2.8 C{FF} Selection

-In some cases a feed-forward capacitor can be used across R{FBT} to improve the load transient response or improve the loop-phase margin.
-This is especially true when values of $R{FBT} > 100 \text{ k}\Omega$ are used.
+In some cases, a feedforward capacitor can be used across R{FBT} to improve the load transient response or improve the loop-phase margin.
+This is especially true when values of R{FBT} > 100 k Ω are used.
 Large values of R{FBT} , in combination with the parasitic capacitance at the FB pin, can create a small signal pole that interferes with the loop stability.
-A C{FF} can help to mitigate this effect.
+A C{FF} can help mitigate this effect.
 Equation 9 can be used to estimate the value of C{FF} .
-The value found with Equation 9 is a starting point; use lower values to determine if any advantage is gained by the use of a C{FF} capacitor.
-The Optimizing Transient Response of Internally Compensated DC-DC Converters with Feed-forward Capacitor Application Report is helpful when experimenting with a feed-forward capacitor.
+The value found with Equation 9 is a starting point; use lower values to determine if any advantage is gained by the using a C{FF} capacitor.
+The Optimizing Transient Response of Internally Compensated DC-DC Converters with Feed-forward Capacitor Application Report is helpful when experimenting with a feedforward capacitor.